aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ```

 To add additional dependencies, for example other CDK libraries, just add
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
+them to the `setup.py` file and rerun the `pip install -r requirements.txt`
 command.

 ## Useful commands